GoogleCloudPlatform/webapp2/docs/guide/request.rst

     # All values for a key: ['a', 'b']
     check_values = request.GET.getall('check')

-    # An iterable with alll items in the MultiDict:
+    # An iterable with all items in the MultiDict:
     # [('check', 'a'), ('check', 'b'), ('name', 'Bob')]
     request.GET.items()